How To Accept Credit Card Payments As a Small Business

 Smaller companies tend to go with payment service providers (PSP) first because the number of initial transactions doesn’t yet justify shelling out for a merchant account.

-A merchant account is the second option, and it’s the one most results point to when researching how to accept credit card payments.
+A merchant account is the second option.
 Essentially, it’s a specialized business bank account that presents the cheapest long-term solution.

 Fancier methods for those who feel tech-savvy enough will best serve you if your company’s products have the younger generations as their target audience.
 Even more so if you’re selling your goods online through an eCommerce platform and need an online credit card processor to start running your business in the first place.

-Last but not least, allowing mobile payments is the newest addition to the list of ways to accept credit card payments and one that your younger customers will highly appreciate.
+Last but not least, allowing mobile payments is something that your younger customers will highly appreciate.
 After all, our phones are practically glued to our hands, so the risk of being caught unprepared is minimal, and all you need to do is install an app.
 In all likelihood, this will soon become the preferred payment method for everyone.

 Now, let’s figure out which one will benefit your business the most.